-Global Security Kit (GSKit) is a set of programmable interfaces that allow an application to be SSL/TLS enabled.
+Global Security Kit (GSKit) is a set of programmable interfaces that allow an application to be SSL enabled.

-The GSKit APIs allow you to implement the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols in your socket application program.
-The GSKit APIs provide asynchronous capabilities for negotiating a secure session, sending secure data, and receiving secure data.
+Just like the SSL APIs, the GSKit APIs allow you to implement the SSL and Transport Layer Security (TLS) protocols in your socket application program.
+However, GSKit APIs are supported across IBM systems and are easier to program than SSL APIs.
+In addition, new GSKit APIs have been added to provide asynchronous capabilities for negotiating a secure session, sending secure data, and receiving secure data.
 These asynchronous APIs exist only in the IBM i operating system and cannot be ported to other systems.

-GSKit on IBM i uses System SSL/TLS.
-For more information about the properties and attributes of System SSL/TLS, see System SSL/TLS system level settings.
+GSKit on IBM i uses System SSL.
+For more information about the properties and attributes of System SSL, see System SSL Properties.

-Note: The GSKit APIs only support sockets with an address family of AF_INET or AF_INET6 and type SOCK_STREAM.
+Note: The GSKit APIs only support sockets with an address family of AF_INET or AF_INET6 and type SOCK STREAM.